MarkSmith9/barclaycard2022/README.md

 Group name: Impact development
 ## Tuesday agenda
 - 9:00 join meeting [link](https://barclays.webex.com/barclays/j.php?MTID=m6e393261390e1993f79f370e6d7feabd) If the link doesn't work it's on powerpoint
-- ~11:20 talk with the client
+- ~11:20 talk with the client - some potentional client questions are on google docs.
+Also display the prototype to the client.
 - 14:00 rehearse presentation
 - 14:30 Presentations
 ### Tuesday feature deadlines